mappls-api/mappls-android-sdk/docs/v1.0.13/Tracking-Widget.md

  4. `connectorLineColor(Int)` :  To set a color for draw a connector line from the last point of a route on the road to the actual input destination coordinate.
  5. `enableConnectorLine(Boolean)` : To set boolean value for hide/show connector line from the last route point on road to actual input destination coordinate // default false
   6. `lineWidth(Float)` : To set a width of route line.
-  7. `iconSize(Float)` : To set a iconSize of originIcon,riderIcon & destinationIcon.
+  7. `iconSize(Float)` : To set a iconSize of originIcon,viaPointIcon & destinationIcon.
  8. `directionRouteType(Int)` : To set the routeType.
 Default to "DirectionsCriteria.ROUTE_TYPE_SHORTEST".
   9. `destinationIcon(Drawable)` : To set destination icon.
 10. `originIcon(Drawable)` : To set  origin icon set.